hugo-tomas/Exploring-different-imputation-techniques-in-the-reconstruction-of-CT-lung-images/codes/README.md

-# Exploring Different Imputation Techniques in the Reconstruction of CT Lung Images
+# Theoretical Concepts Behind the Code

-This methodology forms the backbone of the codebase, covering everything from data preparation and missing-data creation to the setup of imputation models for lung CT scans.
-Each section of the code aligns with the steps described here, from data normalization to generating targeted missing data zones and configuring the inpainting models.
-With a 10-fold cross-validation setup built in, users can easily test and compare model performance across different levels of missing data.
+This document serves as an auxiliary to the codebase, outlining the key steps involved in data preparation, missing data generation, and the setup of imputation models for lung CT scans.
+The code directly follows these steps, including data normalization, the creation of targeted missing regions, and the configuration of various inpainting models for image reconstruction.

-The codebase, makes it straightforward to follow along and apply the methods outlined, allowing users to dive into model training, preprocessing, and reconstruction techniques on this well-prepared dataset.

 ---

 ## Methodology
-This chapter is organized into three primary procedural sections &mdash; Preprocessing Steps, Missing Data Generation and Missing Data Reconstruction &mdash; as illustrated in Figure 1.
+As previous said, this chapter is organized into three primary procedural sections &mdash; Preprocessing Steps, Missing Data Generation and Missing Data Reconstruction &mdash; as illustrated in Figure 1.
 The entire methodology, from image processing tasks to Machine Learning (ML) algorithms, was implemented using *Python*.

 <p align="center">
     <img src="/imgs/experimental_setup.png" alt="Figure 1" width="750"/>